verafieduser/MusicAutomator/README.md

 10. Fix server for data backups, recommendations, API connections (for safety of keys etc), manual adding from database of albums etc?
 11. Last.Fm Recommendations (optional, based on last.fm API success)
 12. GUI
+    12.1.
+Async check of song paths not broken after database has been loaded
 13. Figure out project structure to make it into a jar

 ## Data sources: